ksingh25/rdflib/README.md

 >>> execfile('example_parse_foaf.py')
 ...
 ```
-This download the whole foaf.n3, parses it and prints the triples on the terminal.
+This downloads the whole foaf.n3, parses it and prints the triples on the terminal.